 2.4.
-Responses to unexpected perturbation in LLPs: An unexpected loss of balance during locomotor activities is one of the main causes of falls50.
+Responses to unexpected perturbation in LLPs: An unexpected loss of balance during locomotor activities is one of the leading causes of falls50.
 Tripping and slipping during walking are the most common causes of falls, accounting for 59% of community-dwelling older adults51 and among LLPs10.These falls may pose a greater risk of injury in a lateral direction42, a factor that may be more pronounced in LLPs12,31.
-Age-related deteriorations in balance recovery responses to unexpected perturbations in standing and walking14-22,43-47 have been studied worldwide and by our team.
+Our team and others worldwide have studied age-related deteriorations in balance recovery responses to unexpected perturbations in standing and walking14-22,43-47.
 LLPs face considerable challenges in maintaining balance due to disrupted motor and proprioceptive function, leading to a significant increase in fall risk, especially during walking10,12,31.
 Because slips and trips account for a significant proportion of falls, the ability to simulate them repeatedly and reliably and evoke a response in a laboratory is of critical clinical and scientific value.
 Examining reactive balance in LLPs under DT conditions is needed because there is little data evaluating responses to a loss of balance while walking.
 Olensk et al.52 exposed 14 LLPs and nine able-bodied controls to pelvis perturbations at the time of foot strike of the left or right leg.
 When outward-directed perturbations were delivered to the non-amputated leg, LLPs modulated their center of pressure and ground reaction force similarly to able-bodied controls.
-However, when perturbations were delivered during the prosthetic foot strike, LLPs utilized a stepping strategy and adjusted intact limb placement in the ensuing stance phase, making a crossover step with a significantly larger displacement of the center of mass (CoM).
+However, when perturbations were delivered during the prosthetic foot strike, LLPs utilized a stepping strategy and adjusted intact limb placement in the ensuing stance phase.
+This strategy resulted in a crossover step with a significantly larger displacement of the CoM.
 Sheehan et al. 53 found that LLPs experienced greater destabilization after exposure to lateral walking surface perturbations compared to able-bodied controls.
 Segal et al.54 studied the recovery responses of LLPs to an imposed error in mediolateral foot placement.
 When a prosthetic medial disturbance occurred, LLPs required five steps to regain undisturbed step width, whereas able-bodied controls accomplished this in two steps.
-LLPs were particularly challenged by medial disturbances to the prosthetic limb, which aligns with the results of Olensk et al.52 and Sheehan et al.53.
+Medial disturbances particularly challenged LLPs to the prosthetic limb, aligning with Olensk et al.52 and Sheehan et al.53 results.

 Unfortunately, these well-designed studies were pilot investigations or lacked measures of reactive balance response while engaging in a concurrent cognitive-demanding task.
 Thus, previous studies failed to capture real-life situations52-54.
 Laboratory investigations of reactive stepping behavior in LLPs commonly involve a single task, enabling subjects to focus their cognitive attention on the upcoming motor task.
 In a real-life situation, the step commonly occurs under more complicated circumstances where attention is focused on reading street ads or talking, for example.
-The effect of an additional task on the balance reactive performance of LLPs is understudied, particularly with respect to balance reactive performance presenting a major knowledge gap.
+The effect of an additional task on the balance reactive performance of LLPs is understudied, particularly with respect to balance reactive performance presenting a significant knowledge gap.
 Simultaneous cognitive and balance tasks may contribute to impaired balance and falls55 and provide an opportunity to study the neural mechanisms of balance control.
 A dual-task procedure was developed to estimate the level of automaticity and evaluate available CNS processing resources.